 - Auto late fees processing

-Multiple payment options for rental properties
+Multiple payment options

 A good rent payment system should offer flexibility.
 Tenants should be able to pay using ACH transfers, debit cards, or credit cards.